European Senior Tour Qualifying School FAQ

 Q. Does the European Senior Tour provide accommodation?

 A. NO. However, the European Senior Tour can recommend official hotels for each tournament.
-A list of Official Hotels for the European Senior Tour Qualifying School will be published here as soon as they are available.
+A list of Official Hotels for the European Senior Tour Qualifying School will be published on each individual event page on the website.

 Q. What are the rules of golf during Qualifying School?